New speakers are being confirmed daily. Please check back often to see the latest additions to the MySQL Conference & Expo program.

 Tobias is working his seventh year with MySQL, and has done well over a hundred training classes and consulting engagements.
 Between customer engagements he tries to find ways to use old features in new exciting ways with MySQL.

 Mark Atwood is a long time participant in the open source community, and is a regular conference speaker.
-He is the Director of Open Source Evangelism for HP Cloud Services, which operates an OpenStack-based public cloud.
+He is the Director of Open Source Engagement for HP Cloud Services, which operates an OpenStack-based public cloud.
 His technology interests include software infrastructure and tooling, open source databases, and hackerspaces.
-He makes his home in the green city of Seattle, with an annual trip to his other home in Black Rock CIty.
+He makes his home in the green city of Seattle, with an annual trip to his other home in Black Rock City.

 Joe Audette is the founder and primary developer of mojoPortal, a cross platform, cross database open source content management system written in C#-ASP.NET.
 He has been developing web applications since 1997 and has been involved in a wide variety of projects ranging from ecommerce to call center support systems and content management.
 In 2003 his interest in Linux reached critical mass as the Mono project made it possible to develop and deploy ASP.NET on Linux.
 In 2004 he launched the mojoPortal project and released the first version which could run on Mono and use MySql for the database.
 After several years of working on mojoPortal in his spare time, Joe formed Source Tree Solutions, LLC in 2006 and now works on mojoPortal and...
 Read More.

 Igor joined MySQL in 2002 after several years of work at Raima/Centura on different SQL processors.
 In 2003 he headed a group of developers focusing on optimizer problems.
 Igor is the author of pipeline implementation for nested outer joins.
 He also has implemented a full set of optimizations based on equality predicates.

 Jess Balint is a MySQL developer on the Connectors team.
 He is currently working on Connector/ODBC and NDB/Bindings.